buelbuel/dim/README.md

 ### Router

-dim includes a simple router that allows for easy navigation and layout switching.
+dim includes a simple router that allows for easy navigation and layout switching SPA-style.
 Define your routes in `src/routes.js`.

 ### Components